Frag1337/Idle-Manager/README.md

 OnClientIdle
 --------------

-Called when a client is marked as idle.
+Called when a Client is marked as Idle.

 ```python
 from idle_manager import OnClientIdle